kunstmusik/blue-manual/docs/users/reference/soundObjects/lineObject.md

 The name of the signal will be prepended with "gk" when outputing a signal, i.e. a line name of "cutoff" will become "gkcutoff".

+!!! note
+    When rendering to a CSD file, every Line in the LineObject creates its own instrument.
+    For the LineObject to work properly, be sure to give all Instruments concerned a higher Instrument ID.
+Or else, an error will occur.